Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The ice rink in Mountain Village (photo: Cascade Creatives / Shutterstock)

-Glide across the ice at multiple rinks in Telluride, Colorado.
-Decorated with twinkling lights, Telluride Town Park has both an indoor and outdoor rink.
+Glide across the ice at multiple rinks in Telluride.
+Town Park has both an indoor and outdoor rink that’s decorated with twinkling lights.
 In Mountain Village, you’ll find another outdoor rink at the luxurious Madeline Hotel.
 Bring your skates or take advantage of on-site rental services.

 Snowshoeing